 After a few minutes of silence, except from the sound of Burt's writing, did Burt hand back the applications.
 Michelle took them and read the report as to what kind of dog Burt wanted for his son.
 Burt wrote that he wants a dog that is not too hyper, that has a history of dealing with depressed kids, not a too small dog, but also not a big dog either.
 Michelle looked closely at Kurt who was staring at the door.
 The look on his face clearly showed that he did not want to be here adopting a therapy dog.
-Then Michelle smiled again, knowing exactly what kind of dog would fit.
+Then Michelle smiled again, knowing exactly what kind of dog would fit best.

 Kurt rolled his eyes and sighed following Burt and Michelle.
-They walked until they reached the cages past the cats, and rabbits to the dog section.
-Michelle led them to the cage of a beautiful golden retriever.
+They walked until they reached the cages past the cats and rabbits to the dog section.
+Michelle led them to the cage of a beautiful Golden Retriever.

 "Meet Stella.
-She is a golden retriever and is about four and a half years old.
+She is a Golden Retriever and is about four and a half years old.
 Her personality is calm and happy.
 She loves food and she has a great history in dealing with depressed kids.
 Why don't you pet her?"
 Michelle asked Burt to reach his hand out to pet Stella.
 Stella immediately responded by wagging her tail around causing Burt to smile.

 "Why don't you try and pet her Kurt?"
 Burt asked looking at Kurt.
 Kurt didn't even pay attention to the golden retriever and walked away from her looking at the other dogs.

 "What's that dog?"
 Burt asked walking behind Kurt.
-Kurt snapped out of his trance of quickly retrieved his hand away from the black dog.
+Kurt snapped out of his trance and quickly retrieved his hand away from the black dog.
 The black dog seemed surprised by Kurt not petting him anymore and looked at the new person behind Kurt.
 The black dog jumped on its hind legs as it pressed its front paws of the cage to stare directly at Burt.
 Burt seemed surprised by this as the black dog stared directly in Burt's eyes.

 "Did you find a dog that you like?"
 Michelle asked walking over to them.

-"Yeah, I think Kurt found a dog that he likes."
-Burt said seeing the black dog jump off the cage and back down on all fours as Michelle walked by.
+"Yeah, I think Kurt found a dog that he likes," Burt said seeing the black dog jump off the cage and back down on all fours as Michelle walked by.
 Michelle looked at the black dog and smiled brightly.